Colorado Rockies at Los Angeles Dodgers odds, picks and predictions - NewsBreak

 Colorado Rockies at Los Angeles Dodgers odds, picks and predictions

-The Colorado Rockies (65-91) open a 6-game road series against the NL West-leading Los Angeles Dodgers (108-48) Friday.
-First pitch from Dodger Stadium is at 10:10 p.m.
+The Colorado Rockies (65-92) face the Los Angeles Dodgers (109-48) Saturday in the 2nd game of a rare 6-game set at Dodger Stadium.
+First pitch is set for 9:10 p.m.
 ET.
 Let’s analyze Tipico Sportsbook‘s lines around the Rockies vs. Dodgers odds with MLB picks and predictions.

 Play our free daily Pick’em Challenge and win!
 Play now!